Raulzuac/PokedexAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.1.

+App created for DII, the app has some special behabiour, from monday to friday it has a loading delay of 2 seconds, 5 on saturday and it completely doesnt works on sundays

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.